How to use these materials

 Full induction programme

 A funded provider-led programme offering high-quality training for early career teachers and their mentors alongside the professional development materials.

 Schools can draw on the content of the high-quality core induction programmes to deliver their own early career teacher and mentor training.

-Schools design and deliver their own ECF-based induction programme, based on the Early Career Framework.
+Schools design and deliver their own ECF-based induction programme.